humansdotai/docs-humans/ecosystem/gov/governance.md

 ## Lifecycle of a Proposal

-**Right to submit a proposal:** Any HEART holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
-Once a proposal is submitted, it is identified by its unique `proposalID`.
+**Right to submit a proposal:** All $HEART holders, irrespective if their tokens are bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
+Once submitted, a proposal can be identified by its unique `proposalID`.

 The governance process is divided into the following steps:

 * **Proposal submission:** Proposal is submitted to the blockchain with a deposit.
-Once deposit reaches the `MinDeposit`, the proposal is confirmed and the voting period opens.
+When the deposit reaches the `MinDeposit`, the proposal gets confirmed and the voting period begins.
-  * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal is accepted OR if the proposal never enters the voting period.
+  * **Claiming deposit:** Users that deposited on proposals can recover their deposits if the proposal is ACCEPTED or if the proposal never reaches the voting period.
-* **Vote:** In the voting period, bonded HEART holders (i.e. stakers) can then send `TxGovVote` transactions to vote on the proposal.
-When a threshold amount of support has been reached
+* **Vote:**  During the voting period, bonded HEART holders (i.e. stakers) can then send `TxGovVote` transactions to vote on the proposal.
+When a threshold amount of support is reached, the following can occur:
-  * Inheritance and penalties: Note that delegators inherit their validator's vote if they don't vote themselves.
+  * Inheritance and penalties: Delegators inherit their validator's vote if they don't vote themselves.
 * If the proposal involves a software upgrade:
   * **Signal:** Validators start signaling that they are ready to switch to the new version.
-  * **Switch:** Once more than 67% of validators have signaled that they are ready to switch, their software automatically flips to the new version.
+  * **Switch:** When more than 67% of validators signal that they are ready to switch to the software upgrade, their software automatically upgrades to the new version.x`

 ### ⚖️ — Deposit

-To prevent spam, proposals must be submitted with a deposit in the coins defined in the `MinDeposit` param.
-The voting period will not start until the proposal's deposit equals `MinDeposit`.
+To avoid spamming, proposals must be submitted with a deposit in the coins defined in the `MinDeposit` param.
+The voting period begins only when the proposal's deposit equals `MinDeposit`.

-When a proposal is submitted, it has to be accompanied by a deposit that must be strictly positive, but can be inferior to `MinDeposit`.
-The submitter doesn't need to pay for the entire deposit on their own.
-If a proposal's deposit is inferior to `MinDeposit`, other token holders can increase the proposal's deposit by sending a `Deposit` transaction.
+When a proposal is submitted, it needs to be accompanied by a deposit that has a positive value.
+The initial deposit can be inferior to the `MinDeposit` param.
+The initial submitter isn't required to pay the entire deposit on their own.
+If a proposal's deposit is lower than the `MinDeposit`, other token holders can contribute to the proposal's deposit by sending a `Deposit` transaction.
 The deposit is kept in an escrow in the governance `ModuleAccount` until the proposal is finalized (passed or rejected).

-Once the proposal's deposit reaches `MinDeposit`, it enters voting period.
-If proposal's deposit does not reach `MinDeposit` before `MaxDepositPeriod`, proposal closes and nobody can deposit on it anymore.
+When the proposal's deposit equals the value of `MinDeposit`, the proposal enters the voting period.
+If a proposal's deposit does not equal the value of `MinDeposit` before the `MaxDepositPeriod` expires, proposal closes and nobody can deposit on it anymore.

 #### Deposit refund and burn

-When a the a proposal finalized, the coins from the deposit are either refunded or burned, according to the final tally of the proposal:
+When a proposal is finalized, the coins from the deposit are either refunded or burned, according to the final tally of the proposal:

-* If the proposal is approved or if it's rejected but _not_ vetoed, deposits will automatically be refunded to their respective depositor (transferred from the governance `ModuleAccount`).
+* If the proposal is approved or if it's rejected but _not_ vetoed, the deposits will automatically be refunded to their respective depositor (transferred from the governance `ModuleAccount` to the depositor's wallet).
-* When the proposal is vetoed with a supermajority, deposits be burned from the governance `ModuleAccount`.
+* When the proposal is vetoed with a supermajority, the deposits get burned from the governance `ModuleAccount`.

 ### ⚖️ — Voting

 #### Participants

 _Participants_ are users that have the right to vote on proposals.
-On the Cosmos Hub, participants are bonded HEART holders.
+In the Cosmos Hub, participants are bonded HEART stakers.
 Unbonded HEART holders and other users do not get the right to participate in governance.
-However, they can submit and deposit on proposals.
+However, they are able to submit and deposit on proposals.

-Note that some _participants_ can be forbidden to vote on a proposal under a certain validator if the participant has:
+Note that some _participants_ can be prohibited from voting on a proposal under a certain validator if the participant has:

-* bonded or unbonded HEART to said validator after proposal entered voting period.
+* bonded or unbonded HEART to the respective validator after the proposal entered the voting period.
-* become a validator after the proposal enters the voting period.
+* achieved validator status after the proposal enters the voting period

 This does not prevent _participant_ to vote with HEART bonded to other validators.
 For example, suppose there are two validators: `valA` and `valB`.
-If a _participant_ bonds some HEART to `valA` before a proposal enters voting period and bonds other HEART to `valB` after the proposal enters its voting period, only the vote under `valB` will be forbidden.
+Suppose a _participant_ bonds some $HEART to `valA` before a proposal enters voting period and bonds other $HEART to `valB` after the proposal enters its voting period.
+In that case, the vote made under `valB` will be prohibited.

 #### Voting period

-Once a proposal reaches `MinDeposit`, it immediately enters `Voting period`.
-We define `Voting period` as the interval between the moment the vote opens and the moment the vote closes. `Voting period` should always be shorter than `Unbonding period` to prevent double voting.
+When a proposal's deposit equals the value of `MinDeposit`, it immediately enters `Voting period`.
+The `Voting period` is defined as the time interval between the moment the vote begins and the moment the vote closes.
+To prevent double voting, the `Voting period` should always be shorter than `Unbonding period`.
 The initial value of `Voting period` is 3 days.

 #### Option set

-The option set of a proposal refers to the set of choices a participant can choose from when casting its vote.
+The _option set_ of a proposal  indicates a set of choices participants can choose when casting their vote.

 The initial option set includes the following options: